WPsites/WPide/readme.txt

 1. Editor view, showing line numbers and syntax highlighting.

 == Changelog ==

+= 1.0.5 =
+* Added the facility to download and run the cutting edge development version of WPide from the Github repository

 = 1.0.4 =
 * Implemented JavaScript and CSS mode for better syntax highlighing and checking  (Thanks to Thomas Wieczorek)